-The Galaxy S8 will launch at an Unpacked event on 29 March and go on sale in April.
-Contrary to previous reports we aren't expecting it to come with an S Pen stylus, which means it will compete with the Galaxy Note 7 only on size: with a 5.8in screen as standard and 6.2in rumoured for the Galaxy S8+, the Note 7's 5.7in screen is comparatively small.
+The Galaxy S8 launched at an Unpacked event on 29 March and goes on sale on 28 April.
+It competes with the Galaxy Note family on size: with a 5.8in screen as standard and 6.2in on the Galaxy S8+, the Note 7's 5.7in screen is comparatively small.

 This Galaxy Note 8 is not to be confused with the Galaxy Note 8.0 tablet from back in 2013.

 When is the Galaxy Note 8 release date?

 Samsung Galaxy Note 8 UK release date: August 2017 (TBC)

 Traditionally Samsung has unveiled a new Galaxy Note flagship every year at the IFA tradeshow, which takes place in early September.
 For the past two years it has announced its new Galaxy Note early in August to get out ahead of the new iPhone, which is always revealed mid-September.

 The most likely release date is August 2017.